Data-Science-After-Dark/ib4e/README.md

 ## Project Overview
 This project includes 3 Jupyter Notebooks.
 Each numbered notebook digs deeper into the heuristic "I before E except after C" using an english words database borrowed from [@dwyl](https://github.com/dwyl/english-words)

+## Derived Datasets
+The two .csv files in the ./data/derived folder can be used to perform your own explorations in Excel or other tool of choice.
+These datasets include just the ie and ei words along with other helpful features.
+Enjoy!